-OFT 101 Beginning Keyboarding
+OFT 101 Beginning Keyboarding 2 cr. hrs.
 This course is intended to provide students with the ability to operate a standard keyboard rapidly and accurately using the touch method and build basic key boarding skill.

-OFT 102 Keyboarding I
+OFT 102 Keyboarding I 2 cr. hrs.
 Prerequisite: OFT 101 with a grade of "C" or above or consent of department